 There are two ways of awarding a badge based on a specific grade.

-Set a passing grade for the quiz in the gradebook, as explained in section 1.3 of Activity completion settings.
+Set a passing grade for the quiz or assignment in the gradebook, as explained in section 1.3 of Activity completion settings.

-- Create a page resource and set the restrict access conditions so that it only appears if the user obtains a certain activity grade or course total
+- Create a page resource and set the restrict access conditions so that it only appears if the user obtains a certain grade in the quiz or assignment

 - Set the activity completion for the page as "view"